 8. Compliance, Liability and Liaison Responsibilities

 This is another aspect of a CFO’s job description.
 It is the CFO’s responsibility to ensure that company policies, procedures and practices comply with those set by the regulatory bodies and external auditors.
 Publicly held companies face more compliance issues as compared to privately-held and the CFO plays a crucial role in this regard.
 The CFO has to understand all legalities of the company, including tax obligations, legal contracts and hidden liabilities.
-The CFO is responsible for maintaining external relations with investors and third parties, which makes him/her the financial ‘face’ of the company.
+They are responsible for maintaining external relations with investors and third parties, which makes them the financial ‘face’ of the company.

 The Role of CFO as a Catalyst

 In addition to the above described responsibilities, a CFO plays the most important role of a catalyst.
 This is possible because of the many tasks that a CFO is accountable for.
 Thus, he/she has the power to stimulate and timely execute changes in the financial profile and/or functions of the company.
-The CFO can successfully implement initiatives, policies and procedures that lead to business growth and improvement, such as procurement, cost reduction, pricing and other innovations and improvements that add value to the company.
+The CFO can successfully implement initiatives, policies and procedures that lead to business growth and improvement.
+These can include procurement, cost reduction, pricing and other innovations and improvements that add value to the company.

-Because the CFO plays a central role in the company’s day to day business activities, as well as other core functions related to accounting and finances of the company, the CFO is one of the most valuable assets of an enterprise.
+The CFO plays a central role in the company’s day to day business activities, specifically core functions with accounting/finance.
+Therefore, the CFO is one of the most valuable assets of an enterprise.
 We developed a tool ‘Your Back Office’ that helps CFOs and Accountants perform their job to the fullest.
-When hiring for the post of CFO, ensure that your prospective CFO will be able to perform all the above listed responsibilities (and more) according to the nature of your industry and business.
+When hiring a CFO, ensure that your prospective CFO will be able to perform all the above listed responsibilities.
+Also, be confident they can perform these responsibilities according to the nature of your industry and business.